Certain exact many-body results for Hubbard model ground states testable in small quantum dot arrays: Introduction

 The proof of this statement \cite{TasakiPTP1998} follows a similar line of reasoning as Hund's rule.
 The ferromagnetic ground state consists of the holes filling $h$ of the $k$ degenerate states, and the ground energy corresponds to $h$ times the energy of these states.
 Because of the Pauli exclusion principle, there will be no doubly-occupied lattice sites, and thus there will be no contribution from the onsite interaction term.
 Nonferromagnetic states can at best match the same energy, but the onsite interaction term could potentially increase the energy of the states, since doubly-occupied lattice sites are no longer forbidden by the Pauli exclusion principle.

 This theorem does not by itself guarantee ferromagnetism, since the inequality between the ferromagnetic ground state energy and the nonferromagnetic energies is not a strict inequality.
-There have been many works showing that the inequality is strict in certain classes of lattice geometries \cite{MielkeJPA1991,MielkeJPA1992,TasakiPRL1992,TasakiPTP1998}; however, it is not known in general for which cases or under what prescribed conditions there will be a unique ferromagnetic ground state.
+There have been many works showing that the inequality is strict in certain classes of lattice geometries \cite{MielkeJPA1991,MielkeJPA1992,TasakiPRL1992,TasakiPTP1998,MielkeEPJB2012}; however, it is not known in general for which cases or under what prescribed conditions there will be a unique ferromagnetic ground state.

-In this paper we present two results.
+In this paper we present several results.
 In Sec.
 II, we give a mathematical theorem which prescribes certain conditions under which there will be ferromagnetic and antiferromagnetic degeneracy.
 This theorem is only applicable for a small number of holes, but is independent of geometry, relying only on the number of lattice sites, holes, and flatband single-particle states.
 In Sec.
 III, we give an example of a 6-dot configuration where the ground state is ferromagnetic despite not having any degenerate flatband single-particle states.
 This is, therefore, an example in which ferromagnetism in the Hubbard model can exist without having any band induced single-particle degeneracy.
 Additionally, the lowest-energy antiferromagnetic state does not doubly-occupy the single-particle ground state as one might expect, instead doubly occupying a higher energy state.
-Finally, in Sec IV, we give our conclusions, briefly noting in particular that the examples we present are experimentally accessible with current quantum dot technologies, each requiring only a few quantum dots.
+In Sec.
+IV, we present a pattern observed in the ground state energies of various small plaquettes.
+Specifically, for small plaquettes comprised of hexagons (subsections of hexagonal or diamond lattices) the ground state is ferromagnetic at 1/4 filling.
+Similarly, for plaquettes consisting of pentagons, the ground state is ferromagnetic at around 3/10 filling.
+We give a brief explanation for why this may occur, and discuss its applicability to the thermodynamic limit.
+Finally, in Sec.
+V, we give our conclusions, briefly noting in particular that the examples we present are experimentally accessible with current quantum dot technologies, each requiring only a few quantum dots.
+A long Appendix (which can be skipped by the reader) provides many additional results for the experts, and is provided only for the sake of completeness, showing that our theory can be generalized up to 15 dots and many different plaquette geometries, thus guiding any future experiments on studying quantum ferromagnetism using semiconductor quantum dot spin qubit platforms.
+We have many additional results also which are not presented in the current work because the main text and the appendix already provide all representative examples of interest.

-\section{Flat Band Ferromagnetic and nonferromagnetic Degeneracy}
+\section{Flat Band Ferromagnetic and Nonferromagnetic Degeneracy}